 For cooking to celebrate Valentines day Pixies will be making yummy cinnamon swirls.
 They will be making and decorating fish biscuits with sparkly colourful sprinkles as well as making pizzas with a range of coloured toppings in conjunction with our book of the month.
 To celebrate Chinese New Year Pixies will also be making scrumptious vegetable spring rolls.

 Ballet dance – Thursdays at 2:15pm

 Please can we remind parents to:

-- Provide appropriate named clothing for children as the weather moves further into Autumn /Winter.
-For example warmer jackets, waterproof coats and wellington boots.
+- Provide appropriate named clothing for the winter for children, for example warm waterproof coats, hats, gloves, and wellington boots.

 - Provide a named bag with spare named clothing for children

 - Close properly, and put bolts on all outside garden gates to safeguard children